 Intelligence Chiefs 'Stand More Resolutely' Behind Finding Of Russia Election Hacking

-Intelligence agency leaders repeated their determination Thursday that only "the senior most officials" in Russia could have authorized recent hacks into the U.S. electoral and political system.
+Intelligence agency leaders repeated their determination Thursday that only "the senior most officials" in Russia could have authorized recent hacks into Democratic National Committee and Clinton officials' emails during the presidential election.

-The director of National Intelligence, James Clapper, affirmed an Oct.
+Director of National Intelligence James Clapper affirmed an Oct.
 7 joint statement from 17 intelligence agencies that the Russian government directed the election interference — and went further.

 "We stand more resolutely on that statement," Clapper said during a Senate Armed Services hearing with the intelligence chiefs into the politically charged issue.